 You will be expected to participate regularly in online discussions.
 A great deal of learning takes place when you share your experiences with others.
 I will post questions and comments to the discussion board which you can respond to.
-In addition, I will post information from the reflections on experience papers for you to discuss.
-Participation is worth 10% of your grade.
+Participation is worth 6.6% of your grade.

-The rules for participation in the discussion are as follows:
+Guidelines for participation in the discussion:

-1) Participation points will be given for both responses to discussion postings by students and for responses to questions submitted by professor.

-2) When a question is posted, the first five replies can answer the question directly, posts after that need to respond to the answers given by other students to mimic an in class discussion.
-Look at this as a conversation with one another rather than trying to impress me with the "right" answer.

-3) I am grading on quality of responses, not quantity.
+- 1) Both responses to discussion postings by students and for responses to questions submitted by professor will be considered in evaluating participation. - 2) When a question is posted, the first few replies can answer the question directly, posts after should generally respond to the answers given by other students to mimic an in class discussion.
+Look at this as a conversation with one another rather than trying to impress me with the "right" answer. - 3) Both quality and quantity of responses will be evaluated.
 So, posts such as "I agree" or "sounds good to me" do not count towards participation (although you can certainly use these to advance the conversation.
 In order to count as participation your post has to be well thought our and pertain to the topic for the week.
 You should reference some of the concepts we are currently examining in class, not just offer vague assessments such as "there was a problem motivation".
-You can also refer back to previous weeks material if relevant.
+You can also refer back to previous weeks' material if relevant.
 Integration of concepts is key since none of the issues operate completely independent of one another.
 For example, conflict is often caused by miscommunication, so you might refer to both in a discussion even if the question is about conflict.

-4) Keep discussion on topic and factual in nature.
+- 4) Keep discussion on topic and factual in nature.
 No flaming allowed.
 Opinions are fine as long as they are supported by facts.
 For example, stating that you think that a specific course of action is correct because of x, y, z is acceptable.
-Stating that the previous poster is an idiot is not.

-5) Grammar and spelling are not graded in the discussion section, so don't feel that you have to spend hours editing your response.
-However, please use full words, not acronyms and abbreviations - not everyone is familiar with the text message language.

-6) Limit your response to 250 words - any more than that and readers lose the point (and interest).

-7) In order to receive full participation points you must post 1-2 value-added comments to at least 5 discussions.
+Stating that the previous poster is an idiot is not. - 5) Grammar and spelling are not graded in the discussion section, so don't feel that you have to spend hours editing your response.
+However, please use full words, not acronyms and abbreviations not everyone is familiar with the text message language. - 6) Limit your response to 250 words any more than that and readers lose the point (and interest). - 7) In order to receive full participation points you must post on the average 1-2 value-added comments to all discussion questions.
+These comments should be received in a timely manner, and before the last day of classes.
+Posting comments to several earlier discussions toward the end of the semester will not be viewed positively.